RafaelReyesCarmona/TinyTrackGPS/README.md

 New feature is implemented to configure Timezone.
 It can be defined in the sketch or by a config file saved on SD card (Time.cfg).

-As an example, here in the Eastern US time zone, Eastern Daylight Time (EDT) starts on the 2nd Sunday in March at 02:00 local time.
-Eastern Standard Time (EST) starts on the 1st Sunday in November at 02:00 local time.
+#### Set the Time Zone in the sketch

-Define a **TimeChangeRule** as follows:
+To define time zone on the sketch define a **TimeChangeRule** as follows, normally will need a pair of this:

 `TimeChangeRule myRule = {abbrev, week, dow, month, hour, offset};`